ChimeHQ/OperationPlus/README.md

 # OperationPlus

-OperationPlus is a small set of NSOperation subclasses and extensions on NSOperation/NSOperationQueue.
-Its goal is to fill in NSOperation API's missing pieces.
+OperationPlus is a set of `NSOperation` subclasses and extensions on `NSOperation`/`NSOperationQueue`.
+Its goal is to fill in the API's missing pieces.
 You don't need to learn anything new to use it.

-There are a bunch of alternatives to the NSOperation model, like reactive programming.
-But, since Apple ships NSOperation, it gets used a lot.
+There are a bunch of alternatives to the NSOperation model, most notably Combine.
+But, Combine is very new, and only usable on the most recent OS releases.
+Apple has been shipping NSOperation for years, and it gets used a lot.
 Once you start building real applications against it, you might find that the API is missing some important parts.
-OperationPlus tries to fill those in.
+OperationPlus tries to help make things more convenient and composable.

 ## Integration